equivalent/scrapbook2/archive/blogs/2015-12-21-chromebook-is-a-good-choice-for-web-developers.md

 recommend to just play around and get the feeling yourself.
 All 3 (and also other) cloud IDE providers provide Free plan to play around the only catch is that you need to shut them down and lunch them back up after while.
-You don't have to buy a chromebook to try them out.
+You don't have to buy a Chromebook to try them out.

 In the end I end up with Koding.com paid plan for couple of weeks and I was just using Vim editor for editing code.
 The only big problem for any Vim